Device registration and app re-signing

 To manually add devices to an existing release, you can use Register devices on the page for a distribution group.
 See Device registration.

 To automatically add devices, turn on Automatically manage devices under the distribution group settings.
-This option can only be accessed through an app-level distribution group and is not available through a global group.
+This option can only be accessed through an app-level distribution group and isn't available through a global group.
 You can access an app-level distribution group by selecting the app in App Center, then clicking on Distribute.
 Under Distribute, click on Groups and then click the specific group that you want to manage.
 You can also opt in to automaticaly adding devices when you distribute a new release.
 This option is in the Devices step in the wizard for distributing a new release.

 App Center adds the new device to the list in the provisioning profile and re-signs your app with this provisioning profile.
 Now the new device can also install the app.
 These are the bottom steps in the diagram.